 INTERNATIONAL STUDENTS Students from countries other than the United States are encouraged to attend Ozarks.
-To apply for admission, such students must submit 1.) a completed international student application form, 2.) an English translation of official transcripts of all secondary and postsecondary work, 3.) evidence of a minimum score of 500 (paper-based test), 173 (computer-based test), or 61 (internet-based test) on the TOEFL (Test of English as a Foreign Language) and/or a personal interview with the director of international studies and an English proficiency examination, 4.) evidence of full financial support for the duration of their studies in the United States, and 5.) \$2000.00 advance payment toward the first semester cost, with the balance, minus scholarships, due upon arrival.
+To apply for admission, such students must submit 1.) a completed international student application form,

+2.) an English translation of official transcripts of all secondary and postsecondary work, 3.) evidence of a minimum score of 500 (paper-based test), 173 (computer-based test), or 61 (internet-based test) on the TOEFL (Test of English as a Foreign Language) and/or a personal interview with the director of international studies and an English proficiency examination, 4.) a health record including, as required by law, evidence of immunization for two measles, two mumps, two rubella (MMR), tetanus, and a tuberculosis skin test.
+5.) evidence of full financial support for the duration of their studies in the United States, and 6.) \$2000.00 advance payment toward the first semester cost, with the balance, minus scholarships, due upon arrival.
 This payment is not refundable after a student attends class.
 In the event that a student does not attend the university, this payment will be returned, less the \$1000.00 international student deposit.